FRIBDAQ/analysis-pipeline/pages/rawtoparameters.md

 - [ ]    Write the worker code for your application.
 - [ ]    Derive a concrete application from the frib::analysis::AbstractApplication abstract base class.
+- [ ]    Write a main program to create the application and start it up.
 - [ ]    Compile/link your program specifying the correct flags to find the
 library headers and shared objects that make up the framework.
 - [ ]    Use **mpirun** to run your application specifying the desired number of